dub-em/Cricket_Tournament/README.md

-# PDF Table Reader
+# Cricket Tournament SImulator

 ### Purpose of this Project
-+ The project is aimed at implementing a pdf table reader, which parses a pdf file and extracts the tables within this file.
-The contents of the extracted table are then transformed using embeddings of open-source LLMs and then loaded unto a Vector Store.
++ This is a brief project which simulates an entire cricket tournament with multiple teams while making use of the fundamental principle of OOP (Object Oriented Programming).
-+ Streamlit was used for the interactive front-end of this project, Weaviate was used for creating the Vector Store, but any other suitable clud platform can still be used.
-OpenAI was used for the embedding part of this app.
++ Streamlit was used for the front-end of this project, while other in-built python module (like random etc.) were used in combination with the fundamental concepts of object oriented programming to construct the logic behind the simulation.